If things go wrong, you may need to reset your Amazon Echo speaker to get things back on track.

 - To reset your second generation Echo Plus, press and hold the Action button for 20 seconds.
 Wait for the light ring to turn off and on again.

-How to reset Amazon Echo Show or Echo Spot
+How to reset Amazon Echo Show, Amazon Echo Show 5, Echo Show 8, Echo Show 10 or Echo Spot (all generations)

 - To reset your first generation Echo Show or Echo Spot to its factory settings, say, "Alexa, go to settings," or swipe down from the top of the screen and select Settings.
 Then, select Device Options, and then Reset to Factory Defaults.
 This erases all your personal information and settings on the device.